mlrun/mlrun/docs/install/aws-install.md

   For more information, see [how to create a new AWS account](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/).

 - To access instance management, you will need to have at least one key pair for SSH keys.
 For more information see [Amazon EC2 key pairs and Linux instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html).
-- You will need to have a route53 domain configured.
+- You need to have a route53 domain configured.
 External domain registration is currently not supported.
 For more information see [What is Amazon Route 53](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/Welcome.html).

+> **Note**:
-> **Note**: The MLRun software is free of charge, however, there is a cost for the AWS infrastructure services such as EKS, EC2, S3 and ECR.
-The actual pricing depends on a large set of factors including, for example, the region, the number of EC2 instances, the amount of storage consumed and the data transfer costs.
-Other factors include, for example,  reserved instance configuration, saving plan and AWS credits you have associated with your account.
+> - The MLRun software is free of charge, however, there is a cost for the AWS infrastructure services such as EKS, EC2, S3 and ECR.
+The actual pricing depends on a large set of factors including, for example, the region, the number of EC2 instances, the amount of storage consumed, and the data transfer costs.
+Other factors include, for example,  reserved instance configuration, saving plan, and AWS credits you have associated with your account.
-> It is recommended to use the [AWS pricing calculator](https://calculator.aws) to calculate the expected cost, as well as the [AWS Cost Explorer](https://aws.amazon.com/aws-cost-management/aws-cost-explorer/) to manage the cost, monitor and set-up alerts.
+> - It is recommended to use the [AWS pricing calculator](https://calculator.aws) to calculate the expected cost, as well as the [AWS Cost Explorer](https://aws.amazon.com/aws-cost-management/aws-cost-explorer/) to manage the cost, monitor and set-up alerts.

 ## Post deployment expectations